mozhgan-peyvand/VersionCatalogSample/README.md

             kapt(libs.moshiCodegen)
            }

+- Creating a gradle.properties file for your build-logic module and configuring certain properties like org.gradle.configureondemand, org.gradle.caching, and org.gradle.parallel can provide important benefits for your Gradle build system.llike this:

+    ```groovy
+    org.gradle.configureondemand=true
+    org.gradle.caching=true
+    org.gradle.parallel=true

+ Let's take a closer look at each property:

+**org.gradle.configureondemand=true:** This property enables Gradle's "configuration on demand" feature.
+By default, Gradle configures all projects in a multi-project build, even if you are only interested in building a specific subproject.
+Enabling configuration on demand allows Gradle to only configure the necessary projects, resulting in faster build times.

+**org.gradle.caching=true:** This property enables Gradle's build cache.
+The build cache stores the outputs of tasks and can be shared among multiple developers or build agents.
+When enabled, Gradle will check if a task's inputs and configuration are unchanged since the last build, and if so, it will reuse the outputs from the build cache.
+This can significantly speed up subsequent builds, especially in scenarios where you have a large codebase or frequently build the same project on multiple machines.

+**org.gradle.parallel=true:** This property allows Gradle to execute tasks in parallel, taking advantage of multiple CPU cores.
+By default, Gradle executes tasks sequentially, but enabling parallel execution can speed up your builds, especially when you have computationally intensive tasks or a large number of tasks.
+Gradle intelligently determines the optimal parallel execution strategy based on task dependencies, resource availability, and other factors.

 ## Defining New Plugins
   Custom plugins in Android development can be extremely helpful for managing complex projects and streamlining repetitive tasks.
 Here are a few use cases where custom plugins can be beneficial: